 - A lacking presence of robust assurance oversight

-When Pentana Performance Browser was launched the potential benefits to the CAA were immediately apparent.
+When Pentana Risk Browser was launched the potential benefits to the CAA were immediately apparent.
 With the ability to create highly targeted and bespoke dashboards to meet any individual’s or team’s needs and create landing portals pertinent to each unit, division and project, the background noise from the rest of the system data was immediately invisible.
 This resulted in a quicker and smoother experience when accessing and updating the important data.
 That coupled with CAA’s Executive and Senior Leadership teams having access to the system on their iOS Apple devices was a huge catalyst for the acceptance and adoption of the system.

 - Ability to capture and track dependencies through the system’s ‘Related Links’ feature has increased awareness and effectiveness of working collaboratively